yashsriram/yashsriram.github.io/db/latest.md

 - derivative of vectors and matrices, jacobians, hessians, laplacians etc...

 # probability
+- Relating probability to real world.
+Is there any law like newton's laws?
+- Is probability a belief (just a function) or limit of experiment?
+    - If it is a belief how do you perceive it?
+    - If it is a limit of experiement how to you make simple arithemetic out of it?
+- For now assuming probability is just a function with no semantics (kind of makes it hard to develop it since there is no meaning or use).
 - Cdf and pdf definitions
 - Expected value definitions
 - Joint probability definition